-An anti-inflammatory diet usually contains multiple daily servings of fruits, vegetables, and coffee or tea

-	(surprisingly), along with frequent servings of legumes.
-Diets that have less frequent servings of these foods and

-	higher animal fats are considered inflammatory diets.
+An anti-inflammatory diet usually contains multiple daily servings of fruits, vegetables, and coffee or tea (surprisingly), along with frequent servings of legumes (beans, peas, peanuts, and related plants).
+Diets that have less frequent servings of these foods and higher animal fats are considered inflammatory diets.

 Inflammatory foods and dementia – the paper

 In a paper published in Neurology on 10 November 2021, researchers analyzed data from 1,059 older adults in the Hellenic Longitudinal Investigation of Aging and Diet (HELIAD), a population-based study that investigates associations between nutrition and age-related cognition in Greece.